redifo/recipe-drf-api/FRONTEND-TESTING.md

 ## Automated tests

+No automated tests were written for the front end due to the limited timeframe of the project and unseen circumtances taking longer than expected.

 ## Validator testing
 ### W3C HTML Validation
 [W3C Markup Validation](https://validator.w3.org/) is a service provided by the W3C that validates HTML code against official specifications, ensuring syntax correctness and adherence to web standards.